 What’s Unique: Book a stay at the Anantara Kihavah Villas resort in the Baa Atoll region and you’ll arrive via seaplane from Male, the Maldives’ capital.
 Set out over crystal-clear waters are the resort’s one-bedroom and two-bedroom overwater villas, each with its own private infinity-edge pool.
 From your sunken glass-bottom bathtub (built for two) you can watch tiny fish swim beneath you while you soak.
 Other luxuries include his-and-hers walk-in wardrobes, a wine chiller, a hammock, a rain shower, an outdoor shower, and a personal villa host who is on call 24 hours a day.

 Over-the-Top Services: Dine at the Anantara Kihavah’s underwater restaurant, then return to your villa for the Slumber Guru experience: a luxury milk bath by candlelight, a massage, homemade cookies and tea, mist for your pillow, lavender silk eye masks, and earplugs.
 It sure beats the standard “Do Not Disturb” door hanger.

 Song Saa Private Island, Koh Ouen And Koh Rong, Cambodia

 Number of Bungalows: 9

-What’s Unique: This new resort is the first to be built on Cambodia’s mostly untouched islands in the Koh Rong archipelago.
-Song Saa spreads across two islands which are connected by a footbridge over a marine reserve, and with any luck you’ll spot one of the protected sea turtles or seahorses during your stay.
+What’s Unique: This resort is the first to be built on Cambodia’s mostly untouched islands in the Koh Rong archipelago.
+Song Saa spreads across two islands which are connected by a footbridge over a marine reserve, and with any luck, you’ll spot one of the protected sea turtles or seahorses during your stay.
 The resort’s ultramodern overwater villas have an air of always-been-here authenticity thanks to the reclaimed wood from retired fishing boats and local driftwood incorporated into the architecture and furnishings.
 The organic design manages to effortlessly blend luxuries like private infinity-edge pools, outdoor showers, and twin bathtubs into the surrounding rainforest.